newrelic/newrelic-jfr-core/README.md

 ### Supported Java versions

-While the `jfr-daemon` supports any version of Java 11 and above, and specific versions of Java 8, we do not recommend using any non-LTS version of Java in production environments.
+While the `jfr-daemon` supports any version of Java 11 and above, we do not recommend using any non-LTS version of Java in production environments.

-The currently supported Java LTS versions for all usage scenarios are as follows:
-* Java 8 (specifically version `8u262`+)
-* Java 11
+Some vendors have backported JFR to some of their Java 8 versions.
+For instance, OpenJDK backported JFR on version 8u262.
+The `jfr-daemon` is compatible with those Java versions.

 ### New Relic Java agent JFR service